umbraco/UmbracoDocs/Umbraco-Uno/SEO/Manual-redirect-settings-in-uno/index.md

 1. Click on the ellipses next to the newly created settings sectiob - **Manual Redirects**
 2. Select **Redirect**
-3. Give the redirect a name - This will only be visible in the backoffice so pick a name that is easy for you to understand
+3. Give the redirect a name - This will only be visible in the backoffice so pick a name that is relevant
 4. Choose the URL to **Redirect From** - This field **must** be the absolute URL of the page (ie. `https://domain.com/the-old-url/`)
 5. Choose where on your site to **Redirect To** - This field works as a content picker and lets you navigate to the content page that you want to redirect to.
 6. (Optional) Give the redirect a **Description** - can be helpful to remember why you added this redirect